 What's the value of the digitalization of alarm management?

 Adopting an alarm management platform based on a cloud architecture has many competitive advantages.

 As data is stored in the cloud, an internet connection is required to access information.
 Since everyone accesses data from home, on the go, and everywhere globally, there is a significant amount of freedom, adding great flexibility to daily work practices.

 To guarantee the highest availability of all offered services, cloud-based alarm management platforms like evalink run on microservices.
 Designed redundantly and backed up by a multi-regional setting and multiple data centers, it provides reliability, ensures business continuity and improved disaster recovery, and minimizes the risk of facing any downtime or productivity losses.

 To continually adapt to a company's situation, cloud solutions like evalink are scalable.
 They allow operations and storage requirements to scale up or down without capacity constraints as workloads change.
 That way, businesses can grow expendable and still be able to manage alarms the same way, which is a direct competitive advantage to gain shares in a tight market.

 Those are only some benefits of digitalizing alarm management alongside other company infrastructure modernizations.
-To ensure a successful and future-proof migration project, we recommend looking for a reliable, agile, and certified solution.
+We recommend looking for a reliable, agile, and certified solution to ensure a successful and future-proof migration project.